negi-007/NewsAppFrontend/README.md

 # News App Frontend

-This is a frontend application for a news app built with React and styled using Tailwind CSS.
+This is a frontend application for a news app built with **Vite** and styled using **Tailwind CSS**.
 The application fetches news articles from various sources and displays them in an organized manner, allowing users to browse through different categories and topics.

 ## Features